 Love mashed potatoes?
 Try these Cream Cheese Mashed Potatoes or my classic Garlic Mashed Potatoes.

-I'm always glad to add more mashed potato recipes to the blog.
-Let's face it, mashed potatoes are irresistible.
+I’m always glad to add more mashed potato recipes to the blog.
+These are irresistible.
 This sour cream mashed potatoes recipe is fantastic when you crave a change from the regular ones or need to impress for a holiday like Thanksgiving.
 Or for any old weeknight.
-Make it a complete weeknight meal and serve these mashed potatoes with my Creamy Garlic Parmesan Chicken and Maple Roasted Carrots.

 - Russet potatoes - this is normally my go-to variety for mashed potatoes, but you can use Yukon gold as well